Shreya-0725/AgriIntel-Advisory-System/README.md

 ## 📌 Overview

-**AgriIntel Advisory System** is a web-based agricultural support platform designed to assist farmers with expert guidance, crop management, soil analysis, and access to government schemes.

-The system bridges the gap between farmers and agricultural experts, enabling efficient and informed farming practices.
+**AgriIntel Advisory System is a multi-user, API-driven web application built using ASP.NET Core that enables seamless interaction between farmers and agricultural experts.

+The system is designed with a layered architecture and provides secure, role-based access for different users including Admin, Expert, Farmer, Staff, and Kisaan Kendra.

+It exposes RESTful APIs for handling core functionalities such as query management, expert consultation, soil test requests, and government scheme applications, with JWT-based authentication ensuring secure communication.

-This project is developed using **C# (.NET) in Visual Studio** with a frontend built using **HTML, CSS, Bootstrap, and JavaScript**.
+The backend is developed using C# (.NET Core), Entity Framework, and SQL Server, while the frontend is built using HTML, CSS, Bootstrap, and JavaScript.**.

 ---

 ## 🎯 Objectives

-- Provide expert advice for crop cultivation
-- Deliver real-time agricultural consultation
-- Offer weather-based farming updates
+- Design and develop a scalable, multi-user web application using ASP.NET Core
+- Implement RESTful APIs to handle core functionalities like query management, consultation, and scheme applications
-- Enable farmers to apply for crop insurance
+- Enable real-time interaction between farmers and experts through structured API endpoints
-- Support application for PM Kisan Samman Nidhi Yojana
-- Facilitate soil testing and Soil Health Card generation
-- Provide a platform for farmers to ask queries freely
-- Connect farmers with agricultural experts and Kisaan Sewa Kendras
+- Integrate database-driven modules for soil testing, user management, and application tracking
+- Implement JWT-based authentication and role-based authorization for secure access control
+- Build a system capable of handling multiple user roles and workflows efficiently
+- Ensure clean architecture and separation of concerns using layered design patterns

 ---

 ## 🚜 Key Features

 ### 👨‍🌾 Farmer Services
-- Apply for real-time expert consultation
-- Submit farming-related queries
-- Request soil testing and receive Soil Health Card
-- Access expert articles and farming tips
+- Consumes RESTful APIs for expert consultation, query submission, and soil test requests
-- Apply for:
-  - Crop Insurance (PMFBY)
-  - PM Kisan Samman Nidhi Scheme
+- Tracks applications for Crop Insurance (PMFBY) and PM Kisan Samman Nidhi Scheme
-- Track application status via Kisaan Kendra
+- Accesses content and tips through API-driven endpoints

 ---

 ### 👨‍🔬 Expert Services
-- View and respond to farmer queries
-- Provide farming advice
-- Manage soil test reports
-- Publish agricultural articles
+- Manages queries, soil tests, and advice via role-based API endpoints
-- Participate in on-site farm visits
+- Publishes articles and participates in field visits using secure API calls
+- Supports multi-role access and workflow management

 ---